-- Tap in the list and drag the displayed list section in the desired direction. - Double-tap in the upper or lower border area of the list to jump to the end of that border area. - Tap and hold the upper or lower border area of the list to scroll in the desired direction. - Move the scroll bar to scroll in the desired direction.
+- Tap in the list and drag the displayed list section in the desired direction. - Double-tap in a border area of the list (top, bottom, left, right) to jump to the end of that border area. - Tap and hold in a border area of the list (top, bottom, left, right) to scroll in the desired direction. - Move one of the scroll bars to scroll in the desired direction.